 To escape the summer crowds along the boardwalk, go for a hike along the rocky coast where you’ll find plenty of open space and solitude.

-Although summer is the most popular time to visit, if you go in fall, you’ll have the quiet village and its famous boardwalk all to yourself!
+Although summer is the most popular time to visit, if you go in the fall, you’ll have the quiet village and its famous boardwalk all to yourself!

 Stay at the charming, family-owned guest house, Smögens Gästhem.